-Rarely, does a horror film have so much to say, and then say it in the most eloquent prose possible.
-Get Out is truly a one of a kind thriller in its subject matter its subtext, and its resonance.
+Rarely, does a horror film have so much to say, and then utter it in the most eloquent prose possible.
+Get Out is truly a one-of-a-kind thriller in its subject matter, its subtext, and its resonance.
 And that is why it is one of my #ConTENders for the Top Ten List of 2017.

 “Written and Directed by famed comedian and sketch comedy guru, Jordan Peele” is a sentence one would expect when discussing the likes of Keanu (or a potential sequel), but not a horror film.
 Yet, Jordan manages to break tired ground and till it until the seeds of evil are ready to be sown.

-This film takes an unique approach on the racial commentary flooding the market these days (not because it’s worse, but because racism is still prominent).
+This film takes a unique approach to the racial commentary flooding the market these days (not because it’s worse, but because racism is still prominent).
 Jordan writes a cleverly crafted method to bring about the conversation regarding the internal question: “Am I racist?”

 The supporting cast is sublime; chock full of long-standing quality actors such as Bradley Whitford, Catherine Keener, and Stephen Root to name a few.
 I would also be remiss if I didn’t mention the brilliantly disturbing turn taken by Caleb Landry Jones as the brother of Rose (Chris’ girlfriend).

 The film twists the cliché racist phrases and undertones and makes the entire audience feel guilty for it.
 Although, I must admit that I would love to see racists react to this film.
 They probably were the most terrified.

 Get Out is also one of the most beautifully shot horror films that I have ever seen.
 It creates inventive ways in which to display certain elements, and uses light (and the lack thereof) to a precise effect.